Professional Gutter Replacement for the Keller & Flower Mound Areas

 Downspouts fall more frequently than other parts of gutter systems, and in almost every case where downspouts fall or become loose, the issue is with the method of attaching the straps that secure the downspout to the home.
 In brick homes, the issue typically occurs when the downspout is anchored into the mortar rather than the bricks.
 Mortar deteriorates much more quickly than other building materials, so it’s essential that the supportive straps not be connected to the mortar.
 Over time, the downspout can come lose and lead to leaks or sagging gutter systems.

 What to do About Hail Damage to Your Gutter System

 If you know where to look, spotting hail damage is pretty easy.
 After a hail storm, it’s important to walk the entire perimeter of your home looking for signs of damage to your gutters.
 You’ll want to look for dings or indentations in the metal.
 These dings can be on the outside of your gutter system or on the bottom of the gutters if the hail falls straight down to the bottom of the gutters.
 In extreme cases, hail can punch holes all the way through the guttering system.
 As long as there are not holes in the gutters, it’s likely that hail damage will only effect the appearance of your gutter system and not the actual function.
-Even if the function of your gutter hasn’t been negatively impacted, your home owners’ insurance policy will likely cover the cost of replacing or repairing your system.
+Even if the function of your gutter hasn’t been negatively impacted, your home owners’ insurance policy will likely cover the cost of replacing your system.